filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 # {{ $frontmatter.title }}

-{{ $frontmatter.description }} This guide covers installing `lotus`, `lotus-miner` and `lotus-worker` to your computer, and then runs through setting up a Lotus node.
+{{ $frontmatter.description }} This guide covers installing `lotus`, `lotus-miner`, and `lotus-worker` to your computer, and then runs through setting up a Lotus node.
 For information on running the miner, check the [Lotus Miner documentation](/mine/lotus/).

 ## Running in the cloud